gwilku/jscan-docs/general/tiresize.rst

 	- If you enabled it in App & Adapter settings, you will have manual input availabe.
 This however is wheel **circumference** in mm.
 Not recommended.
 	- With manual input enabled you migth get an error when trying to set a value from a drop-down.
 In that case, disable manual input.

-5. Disconnect, restart your vehicle.
+5. Disconnect, close the car, let it sit for a few minutes.
 No ECU reset required.

 Notes:
 ======